 That being said, I have to admit that no, leg presses aren’t better than squats.
 While leg presses are safer and allow you to lift more weight, squats are a more natural movement and lead to overall greater muscle engagement—not just in the quads, but throughout the hips, glutes, hamstrings, calves, and core.

-Both leg presses and squats are critical elements to include in your Leg Day routine, but if I had to choose one, squats get the slight edge over leg presses.
+Both leg presses and squats are critical elements to include in your Leg Day routine, but if I had to choose one, squats get a slight edge over leg presses.

 Can you build big quads with leg press?

 Absolutely!
 Because of the way your lower body moves through the full range of leg press motion, your quads do most of the (literal) heavy lifting.